alechenninger/parsec/docs/CREDENTIAL_DESIGN.md

 - Type-specific methods available (e.g., `JWTCredential` could have `GetClaims()`)
 - Clear documentation of what data each credential type needs
 - No `map[string]string` soup
-- Issuer identification enables multi-trust-domain support
+- IssuerIdentity field on JWT/OIDC/mTLS credentials enables multi-trust-domain support
+- Bearer tokens use a default issuer determined by the validator store

-### 2. Issuer Identification for Trust Store Lookup
+### 2. Issuer Identification for Validator Store

-Each credential identifies its issuer, enabling the trust store to select the appropriate validator:
+Most credentials contain issuer information that the validator store uses to select the appropriate validator.
+Bearer tokens are an exception - the store determines their issuer based on configuration:

 ```go
 // Extraction determines issuer